seagle0128/doom-modeline/README.md

 (setq doom-modeline-python-executable "python")

 ;; Whether show `all-the-icons' or not (if nil nothing will be showed).
-;; The icons may not be showed correctly on Windows.
-Disable to make it work.
 (setq doom-modeline-icon t)

 ;; Whether show the icon for major mode.
 It respects `doom-modeline-icon'.